DELEMAZURE Théo

 We study sophisticated models of agents’ preferences as data structure in a learning framework for collective decision aiding.
 Statistical, computational and epistemic aspects of the preferences are considered in order to thoroughly explore their structure and efficiently infer optimal decisions.

-Alafate ABULIMITI
+ABULIMITI Alafate

 alafate.abulimiti [at] inria.fr